RobTillaart/AtomicWeight/README.md

 A molecule is defined as one or more atoms.
 The functions returns a float, so to get the integer weight, one should use **round()**.

-If the formula can not be parsed it will return a weight of 0.
+If the formula can not be parsed, e.g. it contains non existing elements, the **weight()** function will return a weight of 0.

 The **weight(formula, abbreviation)** function is meant to calculate the total weight of one element (by abbreviation) in a molecule.